-Important: The parameter file is saved as "Param_VISURECA.txt" in the current directory.
-If you wish, you could now exit from DtmVic, and, later on, use the button of the main menu "Open an existing command file" (Section: "Command file") to open directly the file "Param_VIRURECA.txt", and, in so doing, reach directly this point of the process, using the "Execute a command file" command of the main menu.
+Important: The parameter file is saved as "Param_VIRURECA.txt" in the current directory.
+If you wish, you could now exit from DtmVic, and, later on, use the button of the main menu "Open an existing command file" (Section: "Command file") to open directly the file "Param_VIRURECA.txt", and, in so doing, reach directly this point of the process, using the "Execute" command of the main menu.